giellalt/lang-vro/vro.md

 | ---

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.

 ADD INTERJECTIONS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/interjections_newwords.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/interjections_newwords.lexc)</small>Acronyms
+<small>This (part of) documentation was generated from [src/fst/stems/interjections_newwords.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/interjections_newwords.lexc)</small>

+---

+Acronyms
 Veps acronyms ...

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/acronyms.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/acronyms.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/acronyms.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/acronyms.lexc)</small>

+---

-added to the xml source files. perrä:perrä PO_ "(eng) /(est) /(fin) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. perrä:perrä PO_ "(eng) /(est) /(fin) " ;

 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adpositions_newwords.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/adpositions_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/adpositions_newwords.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/adpositions_newwords.lexc)</small>

+---

 ### ADVERBS

 ### ADJECTIVES